Table of Contents

 Contact Us on WhatsAppEligibility Criteria

-To qualify for an I-751 waiver, applicants must meet certain eligibility criteria, which typically include the following key factors:
+To qualify for an I-751 waiver, applicants must meet specific eligibility criteria, which generally include the following key factors:

-- Other Substantial Grounds: Applicants may also qualify based on other significant factors, such as extreme hardship or abandonment by the spouse.
+- Other Substantial Grounds: Applicants may also qualify for the waiver based on other significant factors, such as extreme hardship resulting from the marriage’s dissolution or abandonment by the spouse.
+These circumstances can further complicate their immigration status and personal situations, making it essential to present a well-rounded case that illustrates the challenges faced.

 Understanding these criteria is vital for anyone considering the I-751 waiver, as it lays the groundwork for a successful application and helps ensure that individuals can maintain their legal status in the U.S. For more detailed information on the application process, you can visit our comprehensive guide on immigration waivers here.